Benson Gicharu

 Benson Gicharu Njangiru (born 3 May 1985) is a Kenyan amateur boxer who won silver at the 2010 Commonwealth Games in Delhi (at flyweight), a bronze medal at the 2014 Commonwealth Games (at bantamweight) and qualified for the 2012 Olympics (at flyweight).
 His occupation is police officer.

-In Delhi 2010 he beat Oteng Oteng but lost to local Suranjoy Mayengbam in the final.
+In the 2010 Commonwealth Games, he lost to Suranjoy Mayengbam in the final.